Martin Luther King's daughter tells Facebook disinformation helped kill civil rights leader

 SAN FRANCISCO (Reuters) - Disinformation campaigns helped lead to the assassination of Martin Luther King, the daughter of the U.S. civil rights champion said on Thursday after the head of Facebook said social media should not factcheck political advertisements.

-The comments come as Facebook Inc is under fire for its approach to political advertisements and speech, which Chief Executive Mark Zuckerberg defended on Thursday in a major speech that twice referenced King, known by his initials MLK.
+The comments come as Facebook Inc (FB.O) is under fire for its approach to political advertisements and speech, which Chief Executive Mark Zuckerberg defended on Thursday in a major speech that twice referenced King, known by his initials MLK.

 King’s daughter, Bernice, tweeted that she had heard the speech.
 “I’d like to help Facebook better understand the challenges #MLK faced from disinformation campaigns launched by politicians.
 These campaigns created an atmosphere for his assassination,” she wrote from the handle @BerniceKing.